 Tower climbers are the brave men and women who climb telecommunication and broadcast towers, specializing in the maintenance, installation, and decommissioning of these structures.

 Climbers routinely work on the road for weeks, sometimes months, in unfavorable conditions, to provide cell, radio, wifi and internet services to the public.
-It is estimated that there are approximately 29,000 telecommunication tower climbers in the United States and (blank) broadcast climbers.
+It is estimated that there are approximately 15,000 telecommunication tower climbers in the United States and even fewer broadcast climbers.

 What is a cell tower?